AztecProtocol/dev-rel/hackathons/TOOLS.md

 ##### Cryptography

 - [Sparse Merkle Tree Verifier](https://github.com/vocdoni/smtverifier-noir/tree/main) - a library for verification of sparse Merkle trees
-- [RSA](https://github.com/SetProtocol/noir-rsa) - this repository contains an implementation of a RSA signature verify for the Noir language
+- [RSA](https://github.com/SetProtocol/noir-rsa) - this repository contains an implementation of an RSA signature verify for the Noir language
 - [Merkle Root](https://github.com/tomoima525/noir-merkle-root) - a library for calculating Merkle root from given inputs.
 Using the Poseidon function for hashing
 - [Quantized arithmetic](https://github.com/storswiftlabs/quantized_arithmetic) - a library for quantized value operations of zero-point quantization
 - [SHA-1](https://github.com/michaelelliot/noir-sha1) - a library for generating hashes using SHA-1 hashing function